oracle/node-oracledb/doc/src/api_manual/connection.rst

             Extended metadata is now always returned and includes the following information:

+            - ``annotations``: The `annotations <https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/annotations_clause.html#GUID-1AC16117-BBB6-4435-8794-2B99F8F68052>`__ object associated with the fetched column.
+If the column has no associated annotations, this property value is `undefined`.
+Annotations are supported from Oracle Database 23c onwards.
+If node-oracledb Thick mode is used, Oracle Client 23c is also required.

             - ``byteSize``: The database byte size.
 This is only set for ``oracledb.DB_TYPE_VARCHAR``, ``oracledb.DB_TYPE_CHAR`` and ``oracledb.DB_TYPE_RAW`` column types.
             - ``dbType``: one of the :ref:`Oracle Database Type Constant <oracledbconstantsdbtype>` values.
             - ``dbTypeClass``: The class associated with the database type.
 This is only set if the database type is an object type.
             - ``dbTypeName``: The name of the database type, such as “NUMBER” or “VARCHAR2”.
 For object types, this will be the object name.
+            - ``domainName``: The name of the `SQL domain <https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/create-domain.html#GUID-17D3A9C6-D993-4E94-BF6B-CACA56581F41>`__ associated with the fetched column.
+If the column does not have a SQL domain, this property value is `undefined`.
+SQL domains are supported from Oracle Database 23c onwards.
+If node-oracledb Thick mode is used, Oracle Client 23c is also required.

+            - ``domainSchema``: The schema name of the `SQL domain <https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/create-domain.html#GUID-17D3A9C6-D993-4E94-BF6B-CACA56581F41>`__ associated with the fetched column.
+If the column does not have a SQL domain, this property value is `undefined`.
+SQL domains are supported from Oracle Database 23c onwards.
+If node-oracledb Thick mode is used, Oracle Client 23c is also required.

             - ``fetchType``: One of the :ref:`Node-oracledb Type Constant <oracledbconstantsnodbtype>` values.
+            - ``isJson``: Indicates if the column is known to contain JSON data.
+This will be ``true`` for JSON columns (from Oracle Database 21c) and for LOB and VARCHAR2 columns where "IS JSON" constraint is enabled (from Oracle Database 19c).
+This property will be ``false`` for all the other columns.
+It will also be ``false`` for any column when Oracle Client 18c or earlier is used in Thick mode or the Oracle Database version is earlier than 19c.

             - ``name``: The column name follows Oracle’s standard name-casing rules.
 It will commonly be uppercase, since most applications create tables using unquoted, case-insensitive names.
             - ``nullable``: Indicates whether ``NULL`` values are permitted for this column.
             - ``precision``: Set only for ``oracledb.DB_TYPE_NUMBER``, ``oracledb.DB_TYPE_TIMESTAMP``, ``oracledb.DB_TYPE_TIMESTAMP_TZ``, and ``oracledb.DB_TYPE_TIMESTAMP_LTZ`` columns.
             - ``scale``: Set only for ``oracledb.DB_TYPE_NUMBER`` columns.

+            .. versionchanged:: 6.3

+                The ``annotations``, ``domainName``, ``domainSchema``, and ``isJson`` information attributes were added.

             For numeric columns: when ``precision`` is ``0``, then the column is simply a NUMBER.
 If ``precision`` is nonzero and ``scale`` is ``-127``, then the column is a FLOAT.
 Otherwise, it is a NUMBER(precision, scale).